USCGC Salvia: Design

 The Iris-class buoy tenders were constructed after the Mesquite-class buoy tenders.
 Salvia cost $923,995 to construct and had an overall length of 180 ft.
 She had a beam of 37 ft and a draft of up to 12 ft at the time of construction, although this was increased to 14 ft 7 in in 1966.
 She initially had a displacement of 935 lt; this was increased to 1026 lt in 1966.
 She was powered by one electric motor.
 This was connected up to two Westinghouse generators which were driven by two CooperBessemer GND-8 four-cycle diesel engines.
 She had a single screw.

 The Iris-class buoy tenders had maximum sustained speeds of 13 kn, although this diminished to around 11.9 kn in 1966.
 For economic and effective operation, they had to initially operate at 8.3 kn, although this increased to 8.5 kn in 1966.
 The ships had a complement of six officers and seventy-four crew members in 1945; this decreased to two warrants, four officers, and forty-seven men in 1966.
 They were fitted with a SL1 radar system and QBE-3A sonar system in 1945.
 Their armament consisted of one 3"/50 caliber gun, two 20 mm/80 guns, two Mousetraps, two depth charge tracks, and four Y-guns in 1945; these were removed in 1966.

 Career

 After commissioning, Salvia was assigned to aid-to-navigation (ATON) and icebreaking duties in the Great Lakes.
 In May 1944, she was assigned to the 5th Coast Guard District and stationed in Portsmouth, Virginia, where she remained until the end of World War II in 1945.

 After the war, Salvia was homeported in Mobile, Alabama, and continued to perform general ATON duties.
 In April 1951 she was disabled in Calasieu Pass near Cameron, Louisiana, and was towed back to port by the cutter USCGC Tampa (WPG-164).
 In December 1968, Salvia searched for survivors from the lost coastal buoy tender USCGC White Alder (WLM-541).
 She was decommissioned on 4 October 1991.

+Salvia was used as a training vessel for the United States Navy for a time as well (dates unknown).
+It was docked at JEB Little Creek while belonging to Mobile Diving and Salvage Unit 2.
+It was used to train Navy Divers in salvage operations.